Micro-credentials are bite-sized pieces of learning perfect for upskilling yourself or your team.

 lending industries to ensure employees have the skills and knowledge to meet the increasing need for best-practice, high-standard service.

 Contractual Requirements (Automotive Industry)

 Legal Context (Personal Lending)

-While learners do not need to be working in specific industries, it is expected that most learners enrolling into these micro-credentials will be working and come with varying levels of knowledge and experience.
+While learners do not need to be working in specific industries, it is expected that most learners enrolling in micro-credentials will be working and come with varying levels of knowledge and experience.